ericwq/nvide/reference.md

 ## After Installation

+### reference or implementation quickfix window

-`lua vim.lsp.buf.references()` and `lua vim.lsp.buf.implementation()` use (quickfix)[https://neovim.io/doc/user/quickfix.html#quickfix] window to show the list.
+`lua vim.lsp.buf.references()` and `lua vim.lsp.buf.implementation()` use [quickfix](https://neovim.io/doc/user/quickfix.html#quickfix) window to show the list.
 The following is the command to operate the `quickfix` window.
-Refer to (How do you use vim's quickfix feature?)[https://stackoverflow.com/questions/1747091/how-do-you-use-vims-quickfix-feature/55117681] for detail.
+Refer to [How do you use vim's quickfix feature?](https://stackoverflow.com/questions/1747091/how-do-you-use-vims-quickfix-feature/55117681) for detail.

 ```
 :copen " Open the quickfix window